pkarsy/rfboot/help/Installation.md

 You need to:
 - Install the apropriate software
 - Download and install rfboot from github
 - Build the usb2rf module (Connects to a USB port of the PC)
+- Configure rftool to use the usb2rf module
-- Build your target module(your project) with rfboot as bootloader
+- Build your project with rfboot as bootloader

 ***